ADD Vs. ADHD

 Medically reviewed by Melissa Guarnaccia, LCSW

-Over 360 million adults worldwide were noted as having a diagnosis of attention-deficit hyperactivity disorder (ADHD) in 2020.
-Although initially studied mostly in children, ADHD can impact teens and adults, whether it starts in childhood or is noticed later in life, according to the American Psychiatric Association
+Over 360 million adults worldwide were noted as having a diagnosis of attention-deficit/hyperactivity disorder (ADHD) in 2020.
+Although studied mostly in children, ADHD can continue into the teen and adult years and can be diagnosed later in life, according to the American Psychiatric Association

-When researching ADHD, you may see the acronym "ADD" pop up.
-You may have heard someone using it to describe themselves in the past or seen it mentioned in the media, which may portray ADD and ADHD interchangeably.
+When researching ADHD, you may see the acronym "ADD" (for attention deficit disorder) pop up.
+You may have heard someone using it to describe themselves in the past or have seen it mentioned in the media, which may portray ADD and ADHD interchangeably.
 You may wonder if ADHD and ADD are similar, the same, or completely different psychiatric conditions.

 Getty